siraben/nixpkgs/README.md

 - **xchat** 2.8.4 - IRC client
 - **xterm** 231 - Terminal emulator
 - **fsg** - (with fontconfig fix)
+- **MPlayer** 1.0rc2 - Media player
+- **blender** 2.45 - 3D graphics software

+## Programs That Could Not Be Built

+### Blocked by Missing Dependencies
+- **sylpheed** 2.4.8 - Email client
+  - Blocked by unavailable libgcrypt-1.3.1.tar.bz2
+  - This very old library version is no longer available from gnupg.org, tarballs.nixos.org, or any known mirrors
+  - Would require finding the tarball from archive sources or using a newer version

+### Blocked by Build System Issues
+- **dia** 0.96.1 - Diagram editor
+  - Build attempts to download docbook XSL stylesheets from http://docbook.sourceforge.net during build
+  - Nix sandbox blocks network access during builds for reproducibility
+  - Would require patching the build system to use local docbook stylesheets

 ## Fixes Applied